imranhsayed/acf-guten-blocks/README.md

 2. Add a new post and select the block called `Team Member'
 3. Add the values from the of the above custom fields using control panel on the right.
+4. Now you will be able to see the content of your block template written in php inside the block.

 ## Contributing :busts_in_silhouette: